 6. Limb Length Discrepancy

-As the name implies, one leg is usually longer than the other. because of their uneven leg length, the quadriceps on one leg may be overworked and lead to the inflammation of the tendon.
+As the name implies, it is a condition when one limb is longer than the other.
+Because of their uneven leg length, the quadriceps on one leg may be overworked and lead to the inflammation of the tendon.

 7. Foot Deformities